 are generally to be avoided on business cards

 5. Make sure the typeface is easily readable.

-6. Stick to one or two colors and just one typeface apart from the logotype.
+6. Stick to one or two colours and just one typeface apart from the logotype.

-Flyers and other advertising leaflets need to be kept simple and have visual impact
+Flyers and other advertising leaflets need to be kept simple and have a visual impact

 information a buyer may need to complete the sale.
 But, get to the point immediately